 Our expert team at Manor Clinic, comprising of highly qualified addiction specialists, are committed to supporting each of our patients towards getting their lives back on track.
 All of our practice is underpinned by National Institute for Health and Care Excellence (NICE) guidelines, and we have extensive experience in delivering evidence-based treatment and therapy.

-Seek support for your cocaine addiction today
+Seek help and support for your cocaine addiction

 Without timely intervention, cocaine addiction has the potential to become gradually worse, affecting you physically, psychologically, socially and professionally.
 Furthermore, compulsive cocaine misuse may also lead you to develop other addictions including alcohol addiction, other drug addictions or behavioural addictions such as gambling.
 The sooner you seek support, the closer you are to beating your addiction and achieving a full and sustainable recovery.